tamarshnirer/prometheus-alertmanager/README.md

 git clone https://github.com/tamarshnirer/prometheus-alertmanager.git
 cd prometheus-alertmanager
 ```
+In the directory, you can spot 4 important files:  </br>
+1. prometheus.yml - For configuring the targets and the alerting tool </br>
+2. alert.rules.yml - For defining the rules and their severity levels </br>
+3. alertmanager.yml - For defining the plugins the notifications will be sent to  </br>
+4. docker-compose.yml - For configuring the prometheus and alertmanager containers </br>

 - Create two environment variables: The public IP of the EC2 and the slack webhook. </br>
 export TARGET_IP=<your_target_ip> </br>
 export SLACK_API_WEBHOOK=<your_slack_webhook>  </br>